brlewis/brlewis-aoc/README.md

 Almost as cool, is the minimal configuration.
 The `deno.json` here is much smaller than `package.json` in my 2020 repo.

+All of my solutions were made solely by me without looking at anyone else's.
+If I do look at anyone else's solution and get inspired to change mine, I'll give credit in comments.

 I don't know how many days I'll actually do in 2023, since I also have a lot of real work, but I've enjoyed the days I've solved so far.